Museology

 Anastasia Chourmouziadi, Eleni Galani

-The course is designed to provide theoretical knowledge and technical-practical skills for the creation of video productions targeting museums or exhibition events.
-It also aims for a holistic approach to the creation and use of audiovisual applications in a wide range of contexts, including autonomous and auxiliary, or interactive productions, such as videos for the web, cultural organizations, and other purposes.
-Through various examples, the course will illustrate how design, filming, editing, and viewing of film products are organized in different environments.
+The course is designed to provide theoretical knowledge and technical-practical skills of how to create video productions that address the Museum or an exhibition event.
+At the same time, it aims to create and use audiovisual applications in a wide field from a holistic approach point of view, autonomous and auxiliary, or interactive productions, such as videos for the web, cultural organizations and other purposes.
+Through various examples, students will understand how planning, filming, montage and editing as well as viewing of film products are organized in different environments.